HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Experiments

 \subsection{Main Results}

-\textbf{Closed-QA.} As shown in Table~\ref{tab:close}, HeartcareGPT achieves SoTA performance on close-ended ECG QA with an average accuracy of 43.6\%, surpassing the next-best model MedVLM-R1-2B (35.5\%) by a large margin.
-The improvement is consistent across diagnosis, waveform, and rhythm subtasks.
+\textbf{Closed-QA.} As shown in Table~\ref{tab:close}, HeartcareGPT-7B achieves SOTA performance on \textit{Closed-QA} with an average accuracy of 83.42\%, while HeartcareGPT-3.8B achieves 83.33\%, surpassing other models across all subtasks by a large margin.
 We attribute this to the ECG-aware tokenization and instruction tuning framework, which enables precise alignment between temporal signal patterns and clinically grounded language reasoning.